alpinebuster/as-docs/content/guides/minecraft-style-guide.md

 ![Planes](/images/wiki/guides/minecraft_style_guide/planes.png)

 ### UV Mapping
 The UV map defines how a texture is applied to the model.
-In Minecraft, a pixel on the texture corresponds to a pixel on the model (1 unit of scale in Blockbench).
+In Minecraft, a pixel on the texture corresponds to a pixel on the model (1 unit of scale in AS).
 It is very important that the ratio of pixels is preserved on the model as well, i.e. that the texture does not get squashed or stretched.

 ![UV Ratio](/images/wiki/guides/minecraft_style_guide/uv_ratio.png)

-In per-face UV mapping, Blockbench offers the Auto UV feature, which correctly scales the mapping of a face.
+In per-face UV mapping, AS offers the Auto UV feature, which correctly scales the mapping of a face.

 ![Auto UV](/images/wiki/guides/minecraft_style_guide/auto_uv.png)